Add your podcast to Spotify with Ausha

 If you’ve already added your podcast to Spotify, we advise you to leave this box unchecked to avoid duplication.

-Feel free to check out our list of all the platforms for broadcasting your podcast with Ausha.
+Feel free to check out our list of all the platforms for distributing your podcast with Ausha.

-And if you don’t yet have a podcast on Ausha, you can try it for free for 14 days.
+And if you don’t have a podcast on Ausha yet, you can try it for free for 14 days.

 Putting your podcast on Spotify manually